David Jost

-David Jost (born August 12, 1972) is a German music producer, singer-songwriter, and DJ born in Hamburg.
+David Jost (born August 12, 1972 in Hamburg) is a German music producer, singer, songwriter, and DJ.
 His career has a track record of 74 platinum, 108 gold records, and 14 No. 1 hits.
-He's worked with artists like Lady Gaga, Chris Brown, Tokio Hotel, Limp Bizkit, Selena Gomez, Nelly Furtado, Keri Hilson, Aura Dione, and Adam Lambert.
-For his work as a songwriter, Jost was named Germany's best songwriter (Rock & Pop) by the GEMA (the German equivalent to the ASCAP/BMI).
-For Tokio Hotel, Jost has composed, produced, and mixed six No. 1 singles and three No. 1 albums.
+He has worked with artists such as Lady Gaga, Chris Brown, Tokio Hotel, Limp Bizkit, Selena Gomez, Nelly Furtado, Keri Hilson, Aura Dione, and Adam Lambert.
+For his work as a songwriter, Jost was named Germany's best songwriter (rock & pop) by the GEMA (the German equivalent to the ASCAP/BMI).
+For the band Tokio Hotel, Jost has written, produced, and mixed six No. 1 singles and three No. 1 albums.

 Even though Jost managed several careers as a big media artist, he rarely answers interviews for the press and is known for principally never giving TV interviews.
-Jost is working in Los Angeles as of 2012.
+Jost has been working in Los Angeles as of 2012.

 Early life

 At the age of 12, Jost started breakdancing, DJing, and painting graffiti.
-In the 1990s, he worked in collaboration with several German musicians, such as Franz Plasa, Michel Van Dyke, Stefan Knoess, and Andreas Herbig, on several projects like Neil Hickethier's Glass, Bed and Breakfast, and Ian O'Brien-Docker's (Totally Alright).
+In the 1990s, he worked in collaboration with several German musicians, such as Franz Plasa, Michel Van Dyke, Stefan Knoess, and Andreas Herbig, on several projects like Neil Hickethier's Glass, Bed and Breakfast, and Ian O'Brien-Docker ("Totally Alright").

-Together with Dave Roth, Jost produced remixes for Faith Hill, The Doors, The Corrs, Mötley Crüe, and Jewel.
+Together with Dave Roth, Jost produced remixes for Faith Hill, the Doors, the Corrs, Mötley Crüe, and Jewel.
 Furthermore, Jost and Roth wrote the song "Undone" performed by Swiss singer Patrick Nuo, as well as the song "Joyride" used for a TV commercial of the German beer brand Veltins.